MaximeLinard/PCBS_Synesthesia/README.md

 If I can do it quickly enough I could try to program the apparition of the different panels in a random way or even to make the position of the numbers of each panel random.

-For more rigor, it is even possible to make panels without "2" and to either create a button to say, "there is no 2" and transform the experimental paradigm into 2AFC.
-Or to say that after x seconds we consider that the subject has not seen a 2 and the next stimulus is launched.
-This will allow to exclude some false positive.

-If I can do it (which would surprise me given my level) I would love to try to have the data analyzed directly on a small screen at the end with the ROC curve and the average of the RT with standard deviation.
-But I think I'll save that more for this summer when I have more time.